Klaipėda Region: Treaty of Versailles

+To that claim, the Allied Powers responded the following:

+The Allied and associated Powers reject the suggestion that the cession of the district of Memel conflicts with the principles of nationality.
+The district in question has always been Lithuanian; the majority of the populace is Lithuanian in origin and in speech and the fact that the city of Memel itself is in large parts German is no justification for maintaining the district under German sovereignty, particularly from the view of the fact that the port of Memel is the only sea outlet for Lithuania.

-In 1920, according to the Treaty of Versailles, the German area north of the Memel river was given the status of Territoire de Memel under the administration of the Council of Ambassadors, and French troops were sent for protection.
-During the period of French administration, the idea of an independent State of Memelland grew in popularity among local inhabitants.
+Following the evacuation of German troops from Memel, the French took over the temporary military administration of the region on 15 February 1920 under the leadership of General Dominique Odry.
+This was supplemented by a civilian one headed by Gabriel Jean Petisné in 1921.
+The French administration proved problematic, as it was accused by the Lithuanian population of siding too closely with the pro-German Landes Directorium and subsequently of siding with Polish civilian and military representatives.
+As a result of that backlash, Odry left his post shortly after coming to Memel and handed the responsibility of the administration over to High Commissioner Gabriel Jean Petisné.
+During the French administration, the idea of an independent state of Memelland grew in popularity among local inhabitants.
 The organisation Deutsch-Litauischer Heimatbund (German-Lithuanian homeland federation) promoted the idea of a Freistaat Memelland, which later should return to Germany.
-It had 30,000 members, both ethnic Germans and Lithuanians, about 21% of the total population.
+It had 30,000 members, both ethnic Germans and Lithuanians, or about 21% of the total population.

 Lithuanian takeover

-On 9 January 1923, three years after the Versailles Treaty had become effective, Lithuania occupied the territory during the Klaipėda Revolt, mainly by militia that had entered the region from Lithuania.
-France at the same time had started the Occupation of the Ruhr in Germany, and the French administration in Memel did not take any significant counteractive measures against the rebels.
+On 9 January 1923, three years after the Versailles Treaty had become effective, Lithuania occupied the territory during the Klaipėda Revolt, mainly by militias that had entered the region from Lithuania.
+At the same time, France had started the Occupation of the Ruhr in Germany, and the French administration in Memel did not take any significant counteractive measures against the rebels.
 On 19 January, the territory was annexed by Lithuania, and the fait accompli was eventually confirmed by the Council of Ambassadors in 1924.